Lightning Oak

 Rd.

-Turn Left onto Salmon Falls Riad.
+Salmon Falls Road.
 Go 9 miles from Green

 Valley Rd.